-6Our data on tenure is left-censored because we do not have information on workers prior to 1981.
+12Our data on tenure is left-censored because we do not have information on workers prior to 1981.

-7This is the same database used by Iranzo, Schivardi and Tosetti (2008) and Macis and Schivardi (2012).
+13This is the same database used by Iranzo, Schivardi and Tosetti (2008) and Macis and Schivardi (2012).

-The CADS data includes balance-sheet information for a sample of about 40,000 firms (including most INVIND firms) in the period 1982-1997.
-The data include information on the industry, geographic location, sales revenues, value added at the firm-year level, and a firm identifier.
-Because the firm identifier in CADS and INVIND-INPS are the same, we are able to match the worker-level data with the firm-level data.
-The merged INVIND-INPS-CADS dataset includes 7,909 firm-year and 4,567,316 worker-year observations.
-In Table 2 we report summary statistics on the entire, matched INVIND-INPS-CADS sample of firms as well as for a balanced panel, which we will use as our estimating sample in our main empirical analyses.
+Table 2 we report summary statistics on the entire, matched INVIND-INPS-CADS sample of firms as well as for a balanced panel, which we will use as our estimating sample in our main empirical analyses.
 A total of 822 unique firms are included in the INVIND-INPS-CADS sample.
 Of these, 234 form the balanced panel of firms continuously in the data set between 1987 and 1997.
 For the entire sample, average gross weekly earnings at 1995 constant prices are about 389 euros, and the average age of workers is 37.3 years.
 68.6% of the observations are blue collars, 29% are white collars, and 2.4% are executives.
 The corresponding characteristics in the balanced sample are very similar.

 We identify female leadership at the firm making heavy use of the classification "executive" present in the data.
-As already observed by Bandiera, Guiso, Prat and Sadun (2012), one advantage of using data from Italy is that this indicator is very reliable since the job title of executive is subject to a different type of labor contract and is registered is a separate account with the social security administration.
-Within the executives, we identify the CEO as the executive with the highest earnings.
+As already observed by Bandiera, Guiso, Prat and Sadun (2012), one advantage of using data from Italy is that this indicator is very reliable since the job title of executive is subject to a different type of labor contract and is registered is a separate account with the social security administration.14 Within the executives, we identify the CEO as the executive with the highest earnings.
 Given our fairly complete measure of compensation and given the structure of the salary determination in the Italian manufacturing sector, this assumption should be quite accurate in capturing the top executive in charge of the firm.

 In terms of aggregate descriptive statistics, females are 26.4% of the workforce at IN-VIND firms, but only 3.1% of the executives.
 Only 1.9% of CEOs are females.
 The descriptive statistics for the balanced panel are quite similar to those referring to the whole sample and confirm the underrepresentation of women in top positions at the firm found for other countries.
-In particular, the ratio between women in the labor force and women classified as executives is very similar to the ratio obtained from the Executor data for the U.S.
+In particular, the ratio between women in the labor force and women classified as executives is very similar to the ratio obtained from the Execucomp data for the U.S.

-Figure 1 shows that the female representation in executive positions in Italy increased over time, but remains very small by the end of the period.
+Figure 2 shows that the female representation in executive positions in Italy increased over time, but remains very small by the end of the period.
 In 1980, slightly above 10 percent of firms had at least one female executive, and females represented 2% of all executives and 1% of CEOs.
 In 1997, these figures were 20%, 4% and 2%, respectively.
 Table 3 presents the distribution of female executives across industries.
 Even though there is substantial variation across industries in the presence of females in the executive ranks, no obvious pattern emerges in terms of the relationship between female leadership and the presence of females in the non-executive workforce in the various industries.